 $55.00 / year / lot for all developed lots

 $20.00 / year / lot for all undeveloped lots

 Drum Point is part of a Special Tax District as follows:

 Special Tax District IV:

-$115.00 / year / tax ID property - This is a tax applicable to all privately-owned lots in Drum Point.
+$175.00 / year / tax ID property (Beginning FY 2023) This is a tax applicable to all privately-owned lots in Drum Point.
 It is billed and collected by Calvert County concurrent with the County property tax billing cycle.
 The STD was requested by DPPOA and granted by the county under Maryland State Law.
 All STD monies are returned to the community for community operation, per a budget jointly agreed to by the Calvert County Board of Commissioners and the DPPOA.
 All monies are subject to an agreement of expenditure with the County which is reviewed on a routine basis.
-STD is required to be paid by all property owners per the STD agreement.
-Failure to pay the STD subjects a property to County tax sale.art desires.
-You can write articles, long mission statements, company policies, executive profiles, company awards/distinctions, office locations, shareholder reports, whitepapers, media mentions and other pieces of content that don’t fit into a shorter, more succinct space.
+The STD is required to be paid by all property owners per the STD agreement.
+Failure to pay the STD subjects a property to County tax sale.

 All meetings are held at the Drum Point Clubhouse and are held in accordance with Robert’s Rules of Order as follows:

 The Board of Directors holds meetings monthly, usually on the first Tuesday of each month.
 These meetings are open to all property owners and are posted on this website, along with the agenda, the previous Friday.
 While all owners are welcome to attend, if one wishes to address the Board about a particular subject, notification should be provided at least 48 hours in advance, along with a brief summary of the subject, in order to be placed on the agenda.
 A Public Comment period is held before and after each meeting (no notice is required to speak during the two-minute public comment period).